 Lawrence is an attorney in our Intellectual Property & Information Technology practice group.
-His work spans across many of our other groups, including Litigation & Dispute Resolution, Privacy & Data Security, First Amendment & Media Law, Franchising, and Emerging & Growth Business.
+His work spans across many of our other groups, including Litigation & Dispute Resolution, Data Privacy & Cybersecurity, First Amendment & Media Law, Franchising, and Emerging & Growth Business.
 He concentrates his practice on intellectual property, information technology, Internet, domain name, technology transfer, biotech, publishing, and entertainment law across a wide range of industries.
 His experience includes transactional work, as well as litigation, arbitration, and mediation.
 He has represented companies, foundations, and creative individuals in a broad range of intellectual property matters, especially trademarks and copyrights.

 Education & Admissions